 Excel will return the right-tailed t critical value for your test as 1.7247 (See Figure 2).

 If you’re conducting a hypothesis test for a two-sided t-test to determine whether the mean is significantly different, you need to find a two-sided t-critical value.
-To find this value in Excel, we use the T.INV.2T() function that automatically splits the significance level between the two tails.
-This means, you don’t have to divide the significance level (α) by 2 to find the two-tailed t-critical value using this function.
+To find the t critical value for a two-sided test in Excel, follow these steps:

 - Step 1.
 Identify your total significance level (α).